teemoo7/bobby/README.md

 ### From a released JAR

-1. If not already done, you can install OpenJDK 11 for free (see the excellent distributions of [AdoptOpenJDK](https://adoptopenjdk.net/?variant=openjdk11&jvmVariant=hotspot))
+1. If not already done, you can install OpenJDK 17 for free (see the excellent distributions of [Temurin by Adoptium](https://adoptium.net/temurin/releases/?version=17))
 2. Download the [latest release JAR](https://github.com/teemoo7/bobby/releases/download/bobby-0.1/bobby-0.1.jar)
 3. Then launch the downloaded JAR
     ```